 Opened in 2020, Juneberry has quickly become one of St. Vital’s best eateries.
 The bright, airy space quickly fills up for breakfast and lunch, so it’s recommended to go early or to be prepared to wait a little bit for a table; in summer, try to snag one of the gorgeous patio tables!

 With unique, forward-thinking dishes, Juneberry’s menu is filled with seemingly simple recipes such as sourdough French toast and eggs Benedict, but each meal has a tasty spin of its own.
 We’re huge fans of the sweet potato latkes, the Honduran balaedas, and the breakfast banh mi.

 Location: 123 Princess Street

-One of Winnipeg’s most beloved brunch spots, Clementine almost always makes any list of top restaurants in Winnipeg to eat at.
+One of Winnipeg’s most beloved brunch spots, Clementine almost always makes the list of top restaurants in Winnipeg.
 Found in the Exchange District, this trendy spot has everything from braised bacon Benedict to smoked turkey chilaquiles, although even their porridge is mouthwatering.